GiovanniCasella99/SE_project_Gruppo11/README.md

 ### Observer — Spring `ApplicationEventPublisher`

-`JsonRuleRepository` publishes a `RuleChangedEvent` after every mutation.
+Two events flow through the application:

-It also listens to that event (`@EventListener`) and flushes the rule list to disk.
+- `RuleChangedEvent` — published by `JsonRuleRepository` after every mutation; the repository also listens to it and flushes the rule list to disk.
+Replaces the deprecated `java.util.Observable` / `Observer` from the old project.
-This replaces the deprecated `java.util.Observable` / `Observer` from the old project.
+- `RuleFiredEvent` — published by `RuleEvaluationService` after each successful rule firing; consumed by `EventController` which pushes the payload to all connected SSE clients.

 ### Factory — `FiringStrategyFactory`